Sahani199890/CarServiceProject/README.md

 # CarServiceProject
 ## Description
 * This project is a Java program for a vehicle service shop.
 The program allows the user to perform various services like basic servicing, gear fixing, engine fixing, clutch fixing and brake fixing for different types of vehicles.
-Prices are calculated based on the type of vehicle and the type of repair service required.
+Prices are calculated based on the type of vehicle and the type of repair service required and Admin has the access to add the new vehicles and corresponding services where admin has to login to make changes.

 ## Getting Started
 ### Prerequisites